zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-advanced.md

 You can set the blade to the Notice UI using `enableNotice` member of the blade container.
 The code that describes how to set the blade is located at  `<dir>Client/V1/Blades/DynamicNotice/ViewModels/DynamicNoticeViewModels.ts`.

-Enabling the blade can be done statically with the constructor, or it can be done dynamically.
-In the following example, the blade is set to Notice UI if the **id** input parameter has a specific value.
+The blade can be enabled statically with the constructor, or it can be done dynamically.
+In the following example, the blade is set to the Notice UI if the **id** input parameter contains a specific value.

 ```typescript